Automatic headlight control is a function that automatically controls headlights, turning them on and off according to the ambient brightness.

-In Japan, since April 2020, all new passenger vehicles are required to equipped with this function, in order to improve safety in the field of vision (applicable from October 2021 to vehicles in continuous production).
-While some automobiles have been equipped with this function for some time, the legal obligation has added the criteria that “this function cannot be turned off while driving” and “the standards for brightness in the periphery to turn on the light must be clearly defined”.
+In Japan, since April 2020, all new passenger vehicles are required to be equipped with this function, in order to improve safety (applicable from October 2021 to vehicles in continuous production).
+While some automobiles have been equipped with this function for some time, the legal obligation has added the criteria that “this function cannot be turned off while driving” and “the standards for brightness in the periphery to turn on the light must be clearly defined.”
 With these changes, sensors that detect brightness must now reach a higher level of sophistication.

 For many years, Hamamatsu has been providing photosensors (illuminance sensors) for detecting brightness in the periphery, for use in automatic headlight control.
 We are capable of offering products that have both the optimal quality and characteristics.